miidlaj/portfolio/content/projects/EcommerceMERN.md

 showInProjects: true
 ---

-Developed an simple E-commerce application using NodeJs, ReactJs and MongoDB allowing to add, edit, delete and update products.
+Developed a simple E-commerce application using NodeJs, ReactJs and MongoDB allowing to add, edit, delete and update products.